Know Before You Go

 Where can my family have a snack or lunch?

-BCM’s café is currently closed, and we do not allow eating in our exhibits.
-BCM has a roof terrace with picnic tables, where families may eat.
+BCM has tables on our roof terrace and by our second floor café where families may eat.
+We do not allow eating in our exhibits.
+Families can purchase snacks and drinks from our café during regular Museum hours.
 Water and other types of closed bottles are allowed in our exhibits; however, open cups and bottles are not permitted.

 Coat Check, Stroller Parking, Lost & Found